2026 Report

 Days 31–60

-• Set up evaluation and monitoring; implement safety rails from day one
+• Set up evaluation and monitoring across both tracks; implement safety rails

 • Fix data permissions and knowledge-base quality issues